Benkku/testsetupdesign/README.md

 # testsetupdesign
-About designing good test cases, setups and teardowns in context of Robot Framework
+About designing good test automation cases, setups and teardowns in context of Robot Framework